 I usually spend quite a lot of time on this portion because I’m very particular about making sure it’s coming across the way I want it to on-screen.

 Luckily Jared takes care of the editing process after the photos are complete and will upload them to Dropbox so that our entire team can access them from anywhere.

-Writing the blog post iteself ALWAYS takes me the most amount of time unless I’ve made a seriously extreme DIY project.
+Writing the blog post itself ALWAYS takes me the most amount of time unless I’ve made a seriously extreme DIY project.

 Note that the above is a VERY summarized version and it can easily take me 4-6 hours to write a thorough blog post from top to bottom!

-It doesn’t matter how great of a post you have if no one knows about.
+It doesn’t matter how great of a post you have if no one knows about it.

 So the next step is making sure you have captions and optimized photos (like a Pinterest long pin or IG stories swipe up, which I’m showing you how to make below!) are created and scheduled.